MrShwhale/TMA-Character-Chart/notes.md

 Add Daisy Hunt at some point

 Maybe add George Gilbert Scott as connected to one of the powers

+Wikilinks need to be checked

+Mary Keay's family is a mess

 # Current episode notes